Magical Mystery Tour (Mono)

 Release history

-In 1969 and 1971, the previously unavailable true-stereo mixes were created, which allowed the first true-stereo version of the Magical Mystery Tour LP to be issued in Germany in 1971.
-As an American import, the Capitol LP peaked on the British album charts at number 31 in January 1968.
-In the face of continued public demand, EMI officially released the Capitol LP version of Magical Mystery Tour in the UK in November 1976, although, notwithstanding the availability of the true-stereo mixes, it used the Capitol masters with fake stereo.
+In 1968 and 1971, true-stereo mixes were created for “Penny Lane”, “Baby, You’re a Rich Man” and “All You Need Is Love”, which allowed the first true-stereo version of the Magical Mystery Tour LP to be issued in West Germany in 1971.
+In the face of continued public demand for the imported Capitol album, EMI officially released the Magical Mystery Tour LP in the UK in November 1976, although it used the Capitol fake-stereo masters of the same three singles tracks.
+In 1981, the soundtrack EP was reissued in both mono and stereo as part of Parlophone’s 15-disc box set The Beatles EP Collection.

-In 1992 the EP version of Magical Mystery Tour was reissued in both mono and stereo as part of a box set containing CD versions of the Beatles original UK EPs.
 The album (along with the Beatles’ entire UK studio album catalogue) was remastered and reissued on CD in 2009.
 Acknowledging the album’s conception and first release, the CD incorporates the original Capitol LP label design.
 The remastered stereo CD features a mini-documentary about the album.
 Initial copies of the album accidentally list the mini-documentary to be one made for Let It Be.
-The mono album was reissued as part of The Beatles in Mono CD and LP box sets. […]
+The mono album was reissued as part of The Beatles in Mono CD and LP box sets in 2009 and 2014 respectively.
+The packaging includes the 24-page booklet from the original, reduced in size in the case of the CD.
+In 2012 the stereo album was reissued on vinyl, using the 2009 remasters and the US track lineup and including the 24-page booklet.[citation needed]

 Contribute!